zephraph/notes/Oxide/rfds/0192 -- Omicron Database Design.md

 # Modeling control plane data

 - This section mentions "VPCs are useful for some of our examples because they’re created synchronously."
-Why arce VPCs
+Why are VPCs created synchronously?
+	- Mentions checking out [[0021 -- User networking api|RFD 21]] for more info on VPCs
+- Are we building organizations into Nexus?
+- Pagination
+	- enumeration should include items present in the scan but not what was changed during the scan
+	- must be bounded time